 It’s August in 2016, and it is official: The New York Yankees of old are all gone.
 Now this probably has been the case for a long time now, as we’ve seen many Yankee staples retire from the game prior to 2016.
 Just last week, 1B Mark Teixeira announced his retirement after this season.
-Then today, 3B Alex Rodriguez and the Yankees announced his retirement from playing the game of baseball as he is set to rejoin the team as an adviser (Rodriguez’ last game is Friday, August 12).
+Then today, 3B Alex Rodriguez and the Yankees announced his retirement from playing the game of baseball as he is set to rejoin the team as an adviser (Rodriguez’ last game is Friday, August 12), and it made headlines in outlets and on sports talk podcasts.
 I remarked to myself how much of the Yankees team is younger and newer now, and no pieces are left from the once villain-esque dynasty.
 Brett Gardner and CC Sabathia are essentially the last tenured New York players on the roster, each playing for the organization since 2008 and 2009 respectively.
 Then I came across a tweet from Cespedes Family BBQ :

 It reads: “I have never been alive for an MLB that did not feature Alex Rodriguez.”
 That struck me, and got me thinking.
 Alex Rodriguez, or ARod, debuted in the MLB on July 8, 1994 at 18 years old.
 I wasn’t born until over a year later, in August of 1995.
 That is incredible to me; That someone could be such a mainstay in a sport for so long that it took until my 21st birthday to see an MLB without him.
 And of course with that thought, the nostalgia kicked in from the good ol’ days of New York Yankee baseball.